palaeoware/revosim/revosim/docs_build/_sources/settingsorganisms.rst.txt

 :Dispersal: This figure dictates the extent to which juveniles disperse on settling.
 Small numbers equate to significant dispersal, larger numbers increase the likelihood that juveniles settle in the same pixel as their parent.
 How this is achieved is described in full in the REvoSim paper.

 :Nonspatial settling: For some evolutionary phenomena, the impact of space/dispersal may have an unknown impact and not be the element of interest within a simulation, and thus be undesirable.
-This tickbox allows juveniles to be randomly placed within the simulation (note that with a non-uniform environment, space will still have some impact on the simulation).
+This tick box allows juveniles to be randomly placed within the simulation (note that with a non-uniform environment, space will still have some impact on the simulation).

 Genome Words and Systems
 ------------------------